Affordable Housing Program (AHP) Fact Sheet

 First-Time Homebuyer Program

 Our AHP contribution also funds our WISH (Workforce Initiative Subsidy for Homeownership) matching grant homeownership program, which helps lower-income first-time homebuyers overcome the most challenging barriers to homeownership — down payments and closing costs.
 WISH grants are delivered through our members to aspiring homebuyers and targeted to individuals and families earning up to 80% of the area’s median income.
-This program matches $4 for every $1 a homebuyer contributes toward the purchase of a house, up to $22,000.
+This program matches $4 for every $1 a homebuyer contributes toward the purchase of a home, up to the Federal Housing Finance Agency's annual maximum subsidy.
 Our program requires homebuyers to complete a homebuyer counseling program.